APB97/Sudoku-WinForms/README.md

 ## Usage

-Once launched, user will be welcomed with main menu form, which contains four buttons:
+Once launched, users will be welcomed with main menu form, which contains four buttons:
 - Play (starts a new game)
 - Load (loads a previously saved game)
 - Options (opens options for user to adjust)
 - Exit (Quits the application)

+Once a game starts, users will see generated board with certain amount of empty cells, along with te following buttons:
+- Save (saves current state of the board)
+- Load (loads previously saved game)
+- Solve immediately (solves current board using a solver)
+- Support me (this fills one cell at a time to assist users)
+- To menu (abandons the game and shows the main menu form)
+- Save PNG (saves and opens picture of unsolved sudoku)
+- Print PNG (prints previusly saved picture)

+Application contains the following Options possible to change:
+- Printed cell size (this is size in pixels of a single sudoku cell)
+- Printed font size (size of the font used to draw digits inside of cells)
+- Printed line size (size of lines between cells)
+- Desired blanks (target blank cells application tries to achieve)